-For primary school children in OSHC services, support them to wear a mask indoors and wear your mask in the community when physical distancing is not possible.
+- For primary school children in OSHC services, wearing of masks is strongly encouraged indoors and in the community when physical distancing is not possible.

 Your service should have a COVID-safe plans and will be taking precautions to reduce the risk of COVID-19 transmission on-site.
 This includes enhanced cleaning, wearing masks indoors and maintaining physical distance in line with the latest advice from NSW Health and SafeWork Australia.

 Vaccination is the best way to keep people safe.